Welcome to today's edition of the Rush 24-7 podcast.

 Taxpayer dollars will go to radical immigrant rights groups so they can help illegal aliens adjust their status.

-This is the expansion of government on parade.
+Make no mistake, folks, this is the expansion of government on parade.

-Steve in Rochester, Minnesota, great to have you on the program, sir.
+Great to have you on the program, sir.

-Um my question is the following.
+My question is the following.

-And secondly, um how can any conservative wing of the party get any leverage on this guy to make changes when he wins with such huge margins?
+And secondly, how can any conservative wing of the party get any leverage on this guy to make changes when he wins with such huge margins?

-Well, uh the two things.
+Well, there are two things.

-And remember, in order to accomplish this, he was out there getting Democrats to cross and vote uh on primary day.
+And remember, in order to accomplish this, he was out there getting Democrats to cross and vote on primary day.

-He gets a lot of Democrat votes out there, he gets a lot of independent votes, and because he's such a rock solid incumbent, he doesn't have that much opposition uh every six years when he runs.
+And because he's such a rock-solid incumbent, he doesn't have that much opposition every six years when he runs.

 Okay, thank you.

-Nice to have you, sir.
+Duke in New York City, nice to have you, sir.

 Welcome to Open Line Friday.

-Rush, longtime listener, first time get through her.
+Rush, longtime listener, first time get-thruer.

 Yes, sir.